- Beauty Glossary

 Ok, so there’s the aloe vera plant and then there’s aloe vera.
 The aloe vera plant is a succulent species of the genus Aloe, and aloe vera is the jelly-like, slimy substance that comes from the plant’s leaves.
 The plant itself makes a brilliant houseplant, whereas the liquid inside is what’s used as an emollient in personal care products.

-What are the benefits of aloe vera?
+What are the benefits of aloe vera in beauty?

 Snap an aloe vera stem and a clear substance will ooze from its leaf – this is the part that’s good for you.
 Used externally, it’s great for sensitivities, cuts, acne, burns, rashes, blisters, sores, ulcers and psoriasis – to name just a few.
 Taken internally, aloe vera helps regulate the body’s pH balance, soothe indigestion, support bowel movements and flush out bad toxins.
 It has a plethora of health benefits and would never go amiss in your moisturiser.

-Who should products containing aloe vera?
+Who should buy beauty products containing aloe vera?

 Absolutely everyone and anyone can use and deeply benefit from aloe vera.
 As it’s a 100% natural substance, it’s great for your nan, gramps, auntie, cousin and even your new-born baby (it’s especially brilliant for nappy rashes and eczema).